 Another is the Physical Web, a Google product that has the potential to send a retail store’s URL to mobile devices.

 Ideally, to get the best possible results, businesses should combine proximity marketing with an ongoing digital campaign using their website and social media platforms.
+They may also want to consider bringing in someone for search engine optimization, such as an SEO Manchester freelancer, to help really boost numbers.

 For example, by using digital marketing techniques such as foreign link building, it’s possible to reach an even wider, potentially global audience.